 Dr. Stuart has famously said, "We’re always in uncharted territory in

 Macroeconomics," but given that decisions have to be made, and will be

 made, what should we be looking for - even in uncharted waters, what should we

-once again, turn to Dr. Stuart to
+Therefore, going into 2019 we once again turn to Dr. Stuart to

 provide guidance on the affects that the U.S. internal economic forces will have

 in combination with global economic machinations.
 As in past years, Dr. Stuart will of